jamesonwilliams/vmftool/README.md

 # README #

-VMF Tool is a command-line utility to add and remove metadata information from a video file.
+VMF Tool is a command-line utility to Write and read metadata information from a video file.

 Currently there are projects for both Linux and Mac OS X.